mozilla/skywriter/docs/embedding/installing.html.markdown

 In the [building](building.html) section of this guide, we described the manifest file.
-The manifest file allows you to set a `search_path` option that dryice will use when building Bespin.
+The manifest file allows you to set a `search_path` option that dryice will use when building Skywriter.

 We recommend a directory structure that is something like this:

 * your\_project (top level directory with everything you need)
-    * bespin (the original Bespin Embedded files provided by the Bespin project)
+    * skywriter (the original Skywriter Embedded files provided by the Skywriter project)
     * plugins (your custom-created plugins)
     * thirdparty (plugins that you've downloaded from elsewhere)

-With this kind of directory structure, you can upgrade Bespin at will just by deleting the `bespin` directory and putting a new one in its place.
+With this kind of directory structure, you can upgrade Skywriter at will just by deleting the `skywriter` directory and putting a new one in its place.
 In your manifest file, you'll add both `plugins` and `thirdparty` to your `search_path`.

 So, when you download a plugin, you'll either drop the `.js` file into the